syed-muhammad-usman-zafar/CS2001-project/README.md

 # CS2001-project

-1.The user should be able to control and track the movement of the cursor.
+1.The user is be able to control and track the movement of the cursor.
 2.The user can access, add and delete any part of the text.
 3.To add or delete a text, the user can take the cursor to that location (using the arrow keys) and perform the required operation.